Things to do in Sydney: Places with Animals

 ANIMALS!!
 Who doesn’t love animals?
 At ellaslist, we LOVE animals!

-We all know about Taronga, Sydney SEA LIFE Aquarium and Wildlife World next door SO here’s a list of 6 other wonderful animal places to visit in and around Sydney with the whole family.
+We all know about Taronga, Sydney SEA LIFE Aquarium and Wildlife World next door SO here’s a list of the other wonderful animal places to visit in and around Sydney with the whole family.

 Seals at Opera House